CD3/libInterpolate/README.md

 ### Data Storage

 The interpolator classes copy the interpolation data and store them internally.
-This makes the type much more convenient to work with since it is completely self contained and you don't have to worry about keeping that data that you are interpolating alive.
+This makes the type much more convenient to work with since it is completely self-contained, and you don't have to worry about keeping that data that you are interpolating alive.
 However, it does mean that you need to be mindful of copies.